AryaaSk/3D-Engine/README.md

 ```
 Then in the Box's constructor, it creates points with these dimensions, and positions them around the origin.

-You can change the Box's position using the rotation and position attributes:
+You can transform the box using its rotation, scale and position attributes:
 ```
 cube.rotation = { x: -20, y: -20, z: 0};
+cube.scale = 2;
 cube.position = { x: 2, y: 0, z: 0 };
 ```